 People will talk, at least for a little while, about how Facebook acquired Instagram for $1 billion, but the implications for online business will continue to evolve.
 So far, a lot of the conversation centers on the strategy in the acquisition and what it will mean for the future of both companies.
-Yet, as Rob O’Regan points out, the lessons for online media businesses are already apparent.
+Yet, the lessons for online media businesses are already apparent.

 We know that the publishing model is evolving as online and mobile delivery change consumer and business behavior.
 Social Media and mobile are two of the key drivers for this change—and if you haven’t already, it’s time to seriously integrate them into your approach.
 Why?